What is Giving Tuesday?

 - Read up on successful #GivingTuesday campaigns for ideas and inspiration.

 #GivingTuesday is a great opportunity to test out new fundraising techniques, messaging, and tools.
-Since most of the action is centered one day/campaign, you can try something new without the risk of a long-term commitment.
+Since most of the action is centered one day and one campaign, you can try something new without the risk of a long-term commitment.

-From just 6 years of data, we’ve learned that #GivingTuesday draws a notable increase in donations and online engagement, so it’s worth trying something different such as a peer-to-peer fundraiser to expand your donor base and recruit more supporters.
+From just seven years of data, we’ve learned that #GivingTuesday draws a notable increase in donations and online engagement, so it’s worth trying something different such as using CauseVox to launch a peer-to-peer fundraiser to expand your donor base and recruit more supporters.

 Of course, this doesn’t mean you have to launch a new website the same day or try something so out of the box that you’re setting yourself up for failure.
 Put all of your ideas on the table and then work with your team to figure which ones are best for a day like #GivingTuesday.